moorissa/moorissa.github.io/index.md

 I guess they're right when they say curiosity killed the cat--naiveté too actually--but satisfaction somehow always brought it back to life.
 So there goes my top rule for a fulfilling life: "Follow your curiosity" :).

 ## stay in touch 💌
+When I'm not creating, I love learning about different cultures and philosophies around the world.
+Whether it is through communities, volunteering, or living in another country temporarily.
+Among 23 countries traversed, I had thoroughly enjoyed adventuring life like a local in France, Brazil, and South Africa for a couple months.
+I hope I don't just get to see the world, but to also connect with those in different corners of the globe.

-When I'm not creating, I like to advocate for women and girls in [STEM](https://www.ed.gov/stem), and live temporarily in different parts of the world to teach and learn new cultures.
-Among the countries I've lived in are Brazil, South Africa, and France.
-I speak English, Indonesian, Javanese, and a little bit of French -- so feel free to write me a note via [email](mailto:moorissa.maura@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/moorissa/)!
+So, connect with me!
+I speak English, Indonesian, Javanese, and very little French, but I can certainly use Google Translate.
+Feel free to write me a note via [email](mailto:moorissa.maura@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/moorissa/)!

 --